ra100/fsfilm-iot/Outtatimers Controller/.kilocode/rules/memory-bank/architecture.md

 ## System Architecture

-The Outtatimers Controller is a standalone IoT device built on the ESP8266 microcontroller, designed to control LED lighting effects through physical buttons and display them on a hexagonal NeoPixel arrangement.
+The Outtatimers Controller is a standalone IoT device built on the ESP8266 microcontroller, designed to control LED lighting effects through physical buttons and display them on a linear LED strip using the first 9 LEDs.

 ## Hardware Architecture

 - **Microcontroller**: ESP8266 (Wemos D1 board) for Wi-Fi capability and processing
-- **LED Array**: NeoPixel 8 ring with 7 LEDs (6 outer + 1 center) for effect display
+- **LED Array**: Standard LED strip using first 9 LEDs (D2 pin) for linear effect display
-- **Status LED**: Single RGB LED for additional status indication
-- **Input Devices**: Two physical buttons for effect selection and control
+- **Input Devices**: Two physical buttons on D5 (effect cycling) and D6 (intensity modification) for effect selection and control
 - **Power Management**: USB or battery power for standalone operation

 ## Software Architecture